armankiran/sniffer/README.md

 # sniffer

-A Basic Python script to automate [ExifTool](https://github.com/exiftool/exiftool).
+A Basic Python script to automate [ExifTool](https://github.com/exiftool/exiftool) for personal use.